Air Quality and Wildfires

 Psych/Mental Health

-• Air pollution is associated with increased risk of mental health and psychiatric services for schizophrenia, bipolar and depression
+• Air pollution is associated with increased risk of mental health and psychiatric services for schizophrenia, bipolar, and depression

 • Fine Particle exposure and nitrogen oxide are associated with increased risk of a mental illness diagnosis at 18 years old